CartoDB/documentation/app/content/carto-user-manual/maps/add-source.md

 Simple features are widely spread and have been traditionally used by GIS software to store the shape and properties of phenomena that occur on the surface of the Earth.

+CARTO supports simple features stored as `geometry` or `geography` in cloud data warehouses.
+There are different methods to load a data source that contains simple features in a Builder map.
+These methods ensure the most performance when rendering data on a map, and they're selected automatically based on the type and size of the data source:

+* For small data sources, data can be fully loaded at once on the map.
+* For bigger data sources, and also those defined as arbitray SQL queries, data is loaded progressively via vector tiles.
+The data for these tiles is extracted by pushing down SQL queries to the data warehouse, and they're are requested as you zoom in and out or pan the map.

+Find more information about the different methods mentioned above in [this section](../performance-considerations/).

 ### Add source from a connection

 From the Layers tab, go to the Sources panel and click on *Add source from...*.
 A new dialog screen will open allowing you to select a table or a tileset from one of your connections and click on .